bryanmylee/bryanmylee.github.io/src/routes/projects/svelte-popperjs/index.md

   <div class="px-3 py-1 card leading-8">
     I noticed that the existing integrations between Popper and Svelte were quite lacking.
-The official wrapper uses wrapper components and many element bindings, which pollutes the component's `script` tag with element references.
+The official wrapper uses wrapper components and many element bindings.
+This pollutes the component's `script` tag with element references, and makes code harder to read.
   </div>

   <div class="px-3 py-1 card leading-8">